GangshanJing/jinglab.github.io/_news/announcement_10.md

 related_posts: false
 ---

-**An Open Position for PhD Student.** We have a PhD student position opening for 3rd year undergraduate students.
+**An Open Position for PhD Student.** We have a PhD student position opening for undergraduate students.
 [Click here to see the details](https://jinglab.net/opening/)